Interpretable statistical representations of neural population dynamics and geometry: Methods

-We now define convolution kernels on $\M$ that act on the vector field to represent the vector field around a given point.
+We now define convolution kernels on $\M$ that act on the vector field to represent the vector field variation within LFFs.
 We first project the vector signal to the manifold $\mathbf{f}'_i = \mathbb{T}^T_i\mathbf{f}_i$.
-This reduces the dimension of $\mathbf{f}_i$ from $d$ to $m$ without losing information since $\mathbf{f}_i$ was already in the tangent space.
+This reduces the dimension of $\mathbf{f}_i$ from $d$ to $m$ without loss of information since $\mathbf{f}_i$ was already in the tangent space.
 We drop the bar in the sequel to understand that all vectors are expressed in local coordinates.
 In this local frame, the best polynomial approximation of the vector field around $i$ is given by the Taylor-series expansion of each component $f_{i,l}$ of $\mathbf{f}_i$